aramder/aramder.github.io/misadventures/_posts/2026-3-23-PMR-171-Boot-Logo-Tool.md

 The boot splash function at `0x080904D4` reads a model index byte from EEPROM and switches on it to select the logo address, draw coordinates, text overlay string, and background color.
 For the PMR-171 (case 6): bitmap at `0x08108CC8`, drawn at (110, 50), with "PMR-171" rendered below.

 The bitmap address isn't encoded directly in an instruction.
-It's loaded from a *literal pool* via `ldr r0, [pc, #offset]` (ARM Thumb-2 can't fit a 32-bit address into a 16-bit instruction, so the address is stored in a nearby data table and loaded indirectly).
+It's loaded from a *literal pool* via `ldr r0, [pc, #offset]` (ARM Thumb-2 can't fit a 32-bit address into a single instruction, so the address is stored in a nearby data table and loaded indirectly).
 Changing 4 bytes in the literal pool redirects the function to a different bitmap.

 The patching strategy: